 We welcome all scuba divers who would like to get involved in marine conservation to come and assist with our coastal research volunteer project.
-Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in species surveys to enjoy free warm water scuba diving whilst learning about the coastal ecology and biodiversity of the Costa Brava area of the Mediterranean Sea.
+Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in marine species surveys to enjoy free warm water scuba diving whilst learning about the coastal ecology and biodiversity of the Costa Brava area of the Mediterranean Sea.